 Nils Leonard, Co-founder of Halo

-We created the world’s first 100% compostable paper capsule made from sugar cane and paper pulp.
-This means that wherever they end up, they won’t be there long.
-And when they break down, they allow the nutrient-rich coffee grounds to become fertile soil for plants to grow in.
-Ours can be thrown in food waste bins or compost bins and don’t need to be taken apart at home before processing or by specially designed machinery at waste management plants.
+We have created the world’s first Nespressò compatible, 100% compostable paper capsule made from sugar cane and paper pulp.
+This means that wherever they end up, our capsules won’t be there long.
+When they break down, they allow the nutrient-rich coffee grounds to become fertile soil for plants to grown in.
+Our capsules can be thrown in food waste or compost bins and don’t need to be taken apart at home before processing or be broken down by specially designed machinery at waste management plants.

 And not believing in compromise, we filled our innovative capsules with the best coffees in the world.

 Our signature bespoke blend, Three Mountain, is sourced from three of the highest peaks in the world.
-Our single origin from Colombia, Pacamara, is a rare variety often used in the World Barista Championships.
-Our decaffeinated coffee, Halo Minus, is from the forests of Kaffa in Ethiopia where Coffea Arabica was first discovered growing wild.
+Our single origin from Columbia, Pacamara, is a rare variety often used in the World Barista Championships.
+Our decaffeinated coffee, Halo Minus, is from the forests of Kaffa in Ethiopia, where Coffee Arabica was first discovered growing wild.

 Where we are going

 Halo was born to bring people the world’s best coffees in a way that’s best for the world.
-We designed our capsules as a response to the environmental damage caused by plastic and aluminium coffee pods.
-It’s a big problem, and the solution is a collaborative effort.
-We work with an international network of environmental experts and our members to keep improving and innovating.
-Every time someone buys Halo coffee, we move closer to our goal.
+We designed our capsules in response to the environmental damage caused by plastic and aluminium pods.
+It’s a big problem and the solution is a collaborative effort.
+We work with an international network of environmental experts as well as our members to keep improving and innovating.

-We’re also working on collaborations with chefs and coffee experts around the world to make even more and even rarer coffees available in our capsules.
+We’re also working with coffee experts around the world to make even more and even rarer coffees available in our capsules.
 This includes the single origin and rarest coffee in the world, Kopi Luwak.

 But we want to go beyond coffee.
-We are always learning, and one thing we’ve learned is that a commitment to excellence isn’t easy.
-We’ve had to balance far more individual suppliers than we first realised we would need in order to ensure that all of our packaging is as sustainable as it can be.
-We’ve repurposed off-cuts, we’ve turned our printing proofs into gift boxes and we’ve asked ourselves at every stage “how can we do this in a way that’s best for the world?”
+We are always learning, and one thing we’ve learnt is that a commitment to excellence isn’t easy.
+We’ve had to balance more individual suppliers than we first realised we would need in order to ensure that all our packaging is as sustainable as possible.
+We’ve repurposed off-cuts, turned printing proofs into gift boxes and we’ve asked ourselves at every stage, “how can we do this in a way that’s best for the world?”